sina-nabavi/map-reduce/README.md

 # map-reduce
-map reduce algorithm implementation in java using Kompics libarry to cound the words of a dictionary
+map reduce algorithm implementation in java using Kompics libarry to count the words of a dictionary